Most people outside of Russia know Yakutsk for one reason: it appeared in the classic game of Risk.

 There are so many things to see at the Permafrost Kingdom, other than the permafrost ground of course.
 From walking through an ice cave to viewing ice sculptures, there is a lot to enjoy on your trip to the Arctic.

 A benefit of being built on a permafrost layer is that it provides the perfect ecosystem for ice sculptures that don’t melt, they won’t even thaw.

 Food that doesn’t need a freezer at home to stay edible.
 At the Permafrost Kingdom, the ice sculptures are highlighted by unique lighting to give the entire ice cave complex the feel of an artistic experience.

 Deep blues, greens, and other colors highlight the ice sculptures throughout the ice cave and also highlight the artifacts on display, giving visitors a truly one-of-a-kind experience.

 Don’t forget to visit the world’s largest block of frozen milk before you leave the ice cave!

 Sure, you have taken a trip to an ice bar in a major city and worn the big fluffy coat, but have you walked through a real ice cave preserved by permafrost ground?

 The ice cave experience in Yakutsk is unlike anything else on Earth.
-The permafrost ground prevents ice from melt and keeps temperatures at the perfect degrees to preserve ice structures.
+The permafrost ground prevents ice from melting and keeps temperatures at the perfect degrees to preserve ice structures.

-Ready for an instagram picture?
-The ice bed is a wonderful spot to lay down and take a photo.
+Ready for an Instagram picture?
+The ice bed is a wonderful spot to lie down and take a photo.
 On top of the ice bed are some cozy furs to protect you while you take a short rest on a slab of ice.